Funded by Auckland Zoo Conservation Fund

 An initial catch trip to be run in partnership with Department of Conservation Wanaka was planned for the 16th – 22nd March 2016 (as part of a combined threatened alpine species initiative which also takes into account Rock Wren).
 The aim was to identify and catch up resident adult females and attach radio transmitters to enable tracking back to nest sites this breeding season.

-The trip was initiated in the the East Matukituki Valley with the kea catch team (Robin, Sarah, Reuben, Mark, Donald, Corey, Tamsin and Matt).
-We were originally planning to piggy back in with the Rock Wren survey group (who had team members also trained in kea) however as we missed this we went in with DOCs predator monitoring team (Corey, Matt, Donald and Reuben) who were being paid by DOC to set out pest tracking tunnels throughout the Matuki.
-The team was paid by us for the kea survey/catch trip portion of the trip which meant we did not have to cover any transport costs getting to or around the survey location.
-A number of kea were sighted during the pm/am survey on the 17th – 18th March up the East Matukituki Valley (1 adult female (with a possible fledgling) at point 2 and 5 juveniles at point 3 (refer map below)), however no birds were caught.
+The trip was initiated in the the East Matukituki Valley with the kea catch team.
+A number of kea were sighted during the pm/am survey on the 17th – 18th March up the East Matukituki Valley (1 adult female (with a possible fledgling) at point 2 and 5 juveniles at point 3, however no birds were caught.
 On the 19th March, the trip was postponed due to heavy rain.

 The catch trip has now been rescheduled to restart at the end of January 2017 and will be run in conjunction with the summer survey.
 Weather at this time should be more settled and breeding pairs with fledglings more easily identified on the hills.

-A second kea survey was run from the 20th -29th January 2017in the east and west Matukituki Valleys.
-The survey team consisted of 7 experienced kea handlers; Corey, Liam, Rachel, Paul, Donald, Flo and Sarah.
+A second kea survey was run from the 20th -29th January 2017 in the east and west Matukituki Valleys.
 Five kea were caught during the trip, one adult female, two adult males and two fledglings.
 Bands were attached to all captured birds and a radio transmitter was attached to the adult female (named Aspiring) to allow her to be monitored during subsequent breeding seasons.

 2017 Follow Up

-November 2017 – The adult female Aspiring, was followed thoughout the 2017 breeding season by Tom Goodman to ascertain nesting success.
-She was not found to be nesting.
+November 2017 – Aspiring, was followed throughout the 2017 breeding season to ascertain nesting activity and outcomes, however she was not found to be nesting.
 Aspiring was located in Gloomy Gorge on the 1st November to the east of French Ridge hut and visited the hut that evening with 5 other kea; an adult male, an adult female, a sub-adult female and two juvenile males.